Skip to main content

 When is the best time to hike the Waitukubuli National Trail?

 The best time to hike the WNT is during the dry season, from December to April, when the weather is less rainy and the trails are more accessible.
-We hiked the trail at the end of March / early April, and the weather was perfect.
+We hiked the trail at the end of March and early April, and the weather was perfect.
 At the end of April, mango season starts, and this good addition adds extra pleasure to the trail.

 Safety and Navigation Tips for the Waitukubuli National Trail